khrMykhailo/trending-news/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.

+## Setup
+run `npm install`
+after installation is completed run `npm start` or `ng serve` to build a development server

+## General dev-tools overview

+The project has installed EsLint and Prettier.
+Using PrimeNg as UI Library.

+## General features overview

+We have a simple state with 3 items: previous, current, and next to optimize the app and avoid showing only the spinner when user opens next item

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.